ShadowCat117/CC-117/README.md

 The bot reads the data from the Wynncraft Public API, the docs for which are located here: https://docs.wynncraft.com/

 It reads data relating to guilds, and their members, including their guild rank, personal rank and last login date.

-## gavel-gateway-js

-The database populator uses the API Wrapper gavel-gateway-js to make requests to the Wynncraft API.

-The repository for the wrapper is available here: https://github.com/Mahakadema/gavel-gateway-js